 Southern Illinois University Edwardsville

-Dr. Miranda Wilhelm is a clinical assistant professor in the Department of Pharmacy Practice and clinical community pharmacist with Schnucks Pharmacy.
+Dr. Miranda Wilhelm is a clinical associate professor in the Department of Pharmacy Practice and clinical community pharmacist with Schnucks Pharmacy.
 Dr. Wilhelm received her doctorate of pharmacy from the University of Kansas School of Pharmacy.
 She completed a community pharmacy residency at B&K Prescription Shop, partnered with the University of Kansas School of Pharmacy.
 Before joining SIUE, Dr. Wilhelm was pharmacy manager for Hen House Pharmacy in the Kansas City area.
 In that role, she was also primary preceptor for the University of Kansas/Hen House Pharmacy community pharmacy residency program.
 Dr. Wilhelm’s areas of interest include self-care initiatives, immunizations, medication therapy management and preventive screenings.

 |Community Pharmacy Residency Primary Preceptor, 2004 - 2008, University of Kansas School of Pharmacy and Hen House Pharmacy, Overland Park, Kan.|